My.EOU Portal Current Students Faculty/Staff

-The Academic Standards Committee is a standing committee governed by the EOU University Council and Faculty Senate.
+The Academic Standards Committee is a standing committee governed by the EOU Faculty Senate.

-Organization — The Academic Standards Committee shall consist of twelve (12) members, including five (5) teaching faculty [three (3) from the College of Arts and Sciences, one (1) from the College of Education, and one (1) from the College of Business]; two (2) students; two (2) administrative faculty [at least one (1) from Student Life and/or Enrollment Services]; and two (2) classified staff.
-In addition, a staff member from the Registrar’s Office shall serve ex officio and shall serve as administrative assistant and secretary to the Committee.
+A. Organization and Membership.
+The Academic Standards Committee shall consist of thirteen members, including six teaching faculty: two teaching faculty from the College of Arts, Humanities, and Social Sciences; two faculty from the College of Science, Technology, Mathematics, and Health Sciences; one faculty from the College of Business and one faculty from the College of Education; two students; two administrative professionals; and two classified staff.
+In addition, a staff member from the Registrar’s Office shall serve ex officio and shall serve as the administrative assistant and secretary to the Committee.

 The Registrar’s Office will appoint a member of its staff to serve as administrative assistant to the committee.

 The Academic Standards Committee meets with students to discuss academic difficulties and deliberates about their future status as an Eastern Oregon University student.

 Hearings and deliberations should be conducted with these thoughts in mind:

 Some possible committee requirements/recommendations may include but are not limited to: